damienleroux/phaser-move-and-stop-plugin/README.md

 # phaser-move-and-stop-plugin

-phaser plugin to move an object and stop it at an exact position.
+[phaser](https://phaser.io/) plugin to move an object and stop it at an exact position.

 ## Motivation

-As I didn't find a way in the phaser core function to move an item to stop at a given position, I made this plugin.
+As I didn't find a way in the [phaser](https://phaser.io/) core functions to move an item to stop at a given position, I made this plugin.
 It just wrap the phaser core function `moveToXY` to have the displayed object stop when the x/y position is reached.

 ## Installation